Community Investment Scheme Round 3

 The scheme funds community and faith/beliefs organisations to drive awareness, understanding and behaviour change.
 We know that trusted local organisations can be effective at achieving these goals due to their specialist knowledge, understanding and footprint in the community.

-Now in its third round, the scheme is broadening its scope to cover a range of health inequalities.
-Having previously focused solely on organ donation after death, we are now looking for applications across three areas of activity:
+Now in its third round, the scheme has broadened its scope to cover a range of health inequalities.
+Having previously focused solely on organ donation after death, it is now focused across three areas of activity:

 - Projects engaging Black, Asian, mixed heritage and minority ethnic communities in deceased organ donation (Total funding pot of £250,000)

 - Projects engaging Black African and/or Black Caribbean communities in blood donation (Total funding pot of £150,000)

 - Projects covering a combination of blood donation and deceased organ donation (funded using a combination of the above funding pots)

 - Community Engagement Leads initiative: a new arm of the Community Investment Scheme, funding strategic location-based partners to lead on engaging local networks in blood and deceased organ donation (Total funding pot of £200,000)